DataBiosphere/azul/README.md

 ## 8.4 Storage

-The Gitab EC2 instance is attached to an EBS volume that contains all of Gitlab's data and configuration.
-That volume is not controlled by Terraform and must be created manually once before terraforming the `gitlab` component.
-The details can be found in [gitlab.tf.json.template.py].
+The Gitlab EC2 instance is attached to an EBS volume that contains all of Gitlab's data and configuration.
+That volume is not controlled by Terraform and must be created manually before terraforming the `gitlab` component for the first time.
+Details about creating and formatting the volume can be found in [gitlab.tf.json.template.py].
+The volume is mounted at `/mnt/gitlab`.
+On the `prod` instance I had the wherewithal to track the configuration changes in a Git repository under `/mnt/gitlab/.git`.
+Since Git isn't installed natively on RancherOS, you must use a Docker image for it.
+I've used `alias git='docker run -ti --rm -v ${HOME}:/root -v $(pwd):/git alpine/git'` for that purpose.

 ## 8.5 Gitlab

 The instance runs Gitlab CE running inside a rather elaborate concoction of Docker containers.
 See [gitlab.tf.json.template.py] for details.
+Administrative tasks within a container should be performed with `docker exec`.
+To reconfigure Gitlab, for example, one would run `docker exec -it gitlab gitlab-ctl reconfigure`.

 ## 8.6 Updating Gitlab

-Modify the Docker image tags in [gitlab.tf.json.template.py] and apply.
+Modify the Docker image tags in [gitlab.tf.json.template.py] and run `make apply` in `terraform/gitlab`.
 The instance will be terminated (the EBS volume will survive) and a new instance will be launched, with fresh containers from updated images.
 This should be done periodically.

 ## 8.7 The Gitlab Build Environment